leav-solutions/leav-engine/CODING_GUIDELINES.md

     }
 ```
 - Prefer clean and explicit code over comments.
 If necessary, explain the why, not the how.
-- [https://en.wikipedia.org/wiki/Functional_programming](Functional programming) is preferred.
+- [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) is preferred.
 Classes are allowed only for specific situations (like a custom `Error` class)
 - Use pure functions as much as possible.
 Avoid mutating params.

 ## Naming